ICOS-Carbon-Portal/meta/README.md

 - [Table with the provisional station info](https://static.icos-cp.eu/share/stations/table.html)

 ---

 ## Upload instructions (manual)

 Manual uploads of data/document objects and collection creation can be performed using [UploadGUI](https://meta.icos-cp.eu/uploadgui/) web app.
 Users need permissions and prior design of data object specifications in collaboration with the CP.
 Metadata of existing objects and collections can be updated later, using the same app.

 ---

 ## Upload instructions (scripting)

 This section describes the complete, general 2-step workflow for registering and uploading a data object to the Carbon Portal for archival, PID minting and possibly for being served by various data services.

 ### Authentication

 Before you begin, make sure with the Carbon Portal's (CP) technical staff that the service is configured to accept your kind of data objects, and that there is a user account associated with the uploads you are going to make.
-Log in to [CPauth](https://cpauth.icos-cp.eu/) with this account using the username/password provided to you.
+Log in to [CPauth](https://cpauth.icos-cp.eu/) with this account.
 You will be redirected to a page showing, among other things, your API token.
 This token is what your software must use to authenticate itself against CP services.
 It has validity period of 100000 seconds (about 27.8 hours).

 Alternatively, the authentication token can be fetched in an automation-friendly way by HTTP-POSTing the username and password as HTML form fields `mail` and `password` to **https://cpauth.icos-cp.eu/password/login**.
 For example, using a popular command-line tool `curl`, it can be done as follows: